Hi. I’m Judi Window.

 And people didn’t seem to notice so much.
 We all came to accept me as I am.
 A bigger person, but an extremely cool, slightly round, very smart and vibrant lady.

 The first diet advice I heard that made sense was “Only eat when you’re hungry…” This was a revelation to me because, heck, I was always hungry.
 And I think one thing I was doing wrong is starving myself.
-I think my calorie and fat intake was so low it was throwing my body into a cortisol and insulin-spiking state of stress that made weight lost impossible.
+I think my calorie and fat intake was so low it was throwing my body into a cortisol and Fat Storing Hormone-spiking state of stress that made weight lost impossible.

 So yeah, before discovering Dr. Berg.
 I tried every diet possible.
 If it was even called a “diet,” I tried it.